PKU1806/SketchFragments/switch/README.md

 ## basic step
 1. get into the `../switch` folder
 2. activate tmux and create duplicate windows
-3. window A as the mininet console ,type " sudo p4run " to evoke the mininet
+3. window A as the mininet console ,type ` sudo p4run ` to evoke the mininet
-4. when the mininet_env is established, type "python routing-controller.py"  to set the tables in window B
+4. when the mininet_env is established, type `python routing-controller.py`  to set the tables in window B

 ## send packet & receive packet & listen to switch
 5. in window C,type `mx h1` and type `python simple_sender.py -h` to send packet from h1 and get help